-Streaming logins can be sold for dirt cheap.
-And you can buy almost all of a person’s digital life on the Dark Web for less than $2,000.
+This is critical because your streaming logins can make hackers a big profit.
+Any of the Dark Web buyers can scoop up your entire digital life for less than $2,000.
 Tap or click here to see how much your accounts and data can sell for.

-ShinyHunters are a hacking collective responsible for several high-profile data breaches.
-The group has sold and shared login information from hundreds of millions of people on Dark Web marketplaces while making tons of money along the way.
+The group behind this attack was none other than ShinyHunters.
+It’s a hacking collective that’s sold and shared login information from hundreds of millions of people on Dark Web marketplaces.
+Of course, it’s raked in tons of money along the way.

 If the breach’s data is genuine, it’s safe to assume that ShinyHunters are telling the truth.
 Pluto TV users who opened accounts in 2018 and earlier should immediately reset their passwords to prevent their data from falling into the wrong hands.